 Therefore, after waiting 25 years, Abraham was able to respond to God’s test to sacrifice Isaac in silent obedience.

-We all receive a new identity when we are adopted into the family of God.
-And some promises take effect immediately, such as forgiveness, restoration and reconciliation.
+We are adorned with a new identity and promises at out adoption.
+Some promises take effect immediately, such as forgiveness, restoration and reconciliation.

 Within our identity of adopted-cherished child of God, we live under the banner of God’s promises.
 This does not guarantee an easy life.
-On the contrary, daily we are confronted with the challenge to wait to see the fulfillment of the fulness of our identity.
+On the contrary, daily we are confronted with the challenge to wait for the fulfillment of the fulness of our identity.

-But we are also challenged to be a link in the chain; to live a life of faith, demonstrating God’s love and faithfulness, to play our part in the legacy of God’s people-the body of Christ.
+But our challenge is to be a link in the chain; to live a life of faith, demonstrating God’s love and faithfulness, to play our part in the legacy of God’s people; the body of Christ.

-Despite the silence, the wilderness, and the apparent barrenness of the promises, will we continue to live by faith?
+Despite the silence, the wilderness, and the apparent barrenness of the promises, we are called to live by faith.

 - What promises are you still waiting to see fulfilled?